fnogatz/CTX/README.md

 ## Related Tools

 *This section has not been updated since 2013.
-Some information might be obsolete.*
+Some information might be outdated.*

 ### Convert Swiss-Chess Tournament (SWT) files